NicoleJiaxinSun/Math2030-ElementaryProbability-Notes/Patterns/Part1&2.md

 Use when: A group of objects must be treated as a single unit.

-Formula: block arrangements × internal arrangements
+### Example:

-Example: 9 people in line.
+9 people in line.
 3 specific people do not want to stand together.

-Total:  9!

-Unwanted: Treat the 3 people as one block.
+- Unwanted: Treat the 3 people as one block.

-Now there are 7 units total:
+- Now there are 7 units total:  1 block + 6 other people

-- 1 block
-- 6 other people

-Block arrangements: 7!
+### Formula:

+**block arrangements × internal arrangements**

-Internal arrangements: 3!
+7! x 3!

 Answer: 9! − 7! × 3!

-Key idea:

-If a group must be together, treat the group as one object first, then multiply by the arrangements inside the group.
+Key idea: If a group must be together, treat the group as one object first, then multiply by the arrangements inside the group.